sethteo/tp/docs/DeveloperGuide.md

 - **Use Case**: A description of a specific user goal or task and the steps required to achieve it.
 - **Mainstream OS**: Windows, Linux, Unix, MacOS
 - **Private contact detail**: A contact detail that is not meant to be shared with others
+- **CLI**: A command line interface (CLI) is a software mechanism you use to interact with your operating system using your keyboard.

 ---